swcarpentry/shell-novice/episodes/04-pipefilter.md

 ## Nelle's Pipeline: Checking Files

-Nelle has run her samples through the assay machines and created 17 files in the `north-pacific-gyre/2012-07-03` directory described earlier.
+Nelle has run her samples through the assay machines and created 17 files in the `north-pacific-gyre` directory described earlier.
 As a quick check, starting from her home directory, Nelle types:

 ~~~
-$ cd north-pacific-gyre/2012-07-03
+$ cd north-pacific-gyre
 $ wc -l *.txt
 ~~~
 {: .language-bash}